 A third interesting finding to emerge from the univariate regression results is that farms using deeper bedding had better milk quality outcomes (deeper bedding begets better milk).
-Although there is an established recommendation of 15 cm for deep bedding of freestalls (Bickert, 2000; Cook, 2002) this depth appears to be based on optimizing cow comfort in deep-bedded freestalls with no reference to udder hygiene or health.
-There is very limited work exploring ideal bedding material depth for tiestall barns (Tucker and Weary, 2004; Tucker et al., 2009), and this is again solely focused on the important concern of cow comfort.
+Although there is an established recommendation of 15 cm for deep bedding of FS (Bickert, 2000; Cook, 2002) this depth appears to be based on optimizing cow comfort in deep-bedded FS with no reference to udder hygiene or health.
+There is very limited work exploring ideal bedding material depth for TS barns (Tucker and Weary, 2004; Tucker et al., 2009), and this is again solely focused on the important concern of cow comfort.
 As is the experience of the authors, and is stated elsewhere in a literature review by McPherson (2020), "very little research has investigated the effect of bedding depth on cow cleanliness” or considerations around udder health outcomes.
 It is likely that the effect seen in the current work of deeper bedding and better udder health outcomes is mediated through the presumed causal pathway of (1) deeper bedding leading to improved hygiene, and (2) improved hygiene resulting in better udder health.
-Even still, the opportunity exists for research exploring optimal stall bedding depths of different organic materials in tiestall barns with a focus on mastitis and udder health outcomes.
+Even still, the opportunity exists for research exploring optimal stall bedding depths of different organic materials in TS barns with a focus on mastitis and udder health outcomes.
 It may be that recommending a particular depth of bedding to use for different types of organic material would not prove feasible, as the ideal amount would vary with many factors particular to a producer’s barn and bedding source (type of stall surface, presence/type of stall mat used, type of organic material, particle size, compressibility, percent dry matter, etc.).